vfmd/vfmd-spec/specification.md

      1. The text that represents the opening HTML tag is identified as an **opening HTML tag**

+     2. If the tag just identified is not a [phrasing-html-element] tag, then all nodes whose _node type_ is not equal to _raw html node_ are removed from the [stack of potential opening span tags] and interpreted as _text fragments_

-     2. A new node is pushed onto the [stack of potential opening span tags] with the following [properties][stack-node-properties]:
+     3. A new node is pushed onto the [stack of potential opening span tags] with the following [properties][stack-node-properties]:

          1. The _tag string_ of the node is set to the text that